DilshadGit/Cambridge/orchestration/README.md

 This contains a backup of a live database that is pulled from a machine.
 Ansible can also remove a database from a machine to make orchestration 'safe'.

+## Scripts To Run

+This section describes what scripts should be run and what order.
+It also give you details of what each script does.
+Each script has a text header telling you what it does and what the order should be.
+Please read this for details.
+Each command that is run is also displayed on the screen.
+Please read this to get details of what the script is doing as it runs.
+The script will display text in yellow if it performs a task.
+Green if it does not need to run a task, and Red if it can't run a task.

+### Script Order

+The is describes the order that scripts have to be run in and what you need access to.

+1) setup.yml
+2) playbook-install.yml
+3) playbook-hard-build.yml playbook-soft-build.yml playbook-database-pull.yml playbook-database-push.yml
+4) removeCMSandAdminAccountsWithRootUser.yml testAddKeys.yml addMyPublicKey.yml

+### Setup
+This sets up users on the machine and adds your public key for the admin and cms users.
+You need to place your public key in ./vars directory of this folder.
+When running you need root password to the machine you connect to.
+The machine name is declared in the hosts variable.

+### playbook-install
+This installs and sets up the web server, django, DB and configuration files.
+At this point you don't need to add your password to run the script

+### playbook-hard-build
+This downloads from git production builds and restarts all services.

+### playbook-soft-build
+This downloads form git production builds.
+It does not restart services.

+### playbook-database-pull
+This pulls the postges DB from the server and places onto your local machine.

+### playbook-database-push
+This pushes a DB from your backup folder and loads onto the server.

+### removeCMSandAdminAccountsWithRootUser
+This removes CMS and Admin users with the root account.
+You need root access to the machine.

+### testAddKeys addMyPublicKey
+This can be run after 1 but it's used for testing and is used to re-add your public key.
+The testaddkey is just used for testing purpose.